NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

     // else
         // get the buffer number of the buffer assigned to the block using StaticBuffer::getBufferNum().

-        // if the buffer number is valid, free the buffer by setting the free flag of its metaInfo entry to true.
+        // if the buffer number is valid (!=E_BLOCKNOTINBUFFER), free the buffer by setting the free flag of its metaInfo entry to true.

         // free the block in disk by setting the data type of the entry corresponding to the block number in StaticBuffer::blockAllocMap to UNUSED_BLK.